mikedilger/chorus/docs/BEHAVIOR.md

 Chorus serves all events which were authored by an authorized user.

 Filters which are broad are considered scrapers and are not serviced.
-Filters must meet one of the following criteria:
+Scraping is any filter where all of the following are true:

-- A non-empty `id` list is set
+- `ids` is missing or empty
-- A non-empty `authors` list is set and a non-empty `kinds` list is set
-- A non-empty `authors` list is set and at least one tag is set.
+- `authors` is missing or empty
-- A non-empty `kinds` list is set and at least one tag is set.
-- Has a limit <= 10.
+- There are no `#X` tag filters

 If you wish to change these rules, change the source code at `nostr.rs:screen_outgoing_event()`